 Step 6 – Repeat

 Repeat step 5 until it takes a long time for the sounds to be out of time with each other.
 Depending on the length of your transition you may still need to make adjustments during the mix.

 Step 7 – Start the mix

 Repeat the above process several times.
 Remember this is practice so feel free to experiment.
 You may find the volume in your headphones is too loud or soft.
-You may have selected tracks which have a section which is too short to make the adjustments.
-If this is the case select different tracks to practise with.
+You may have selected tracks that have a section that is too short to make the adjustments.
+If this is the case select different tracks to practice with.

 Tips For Beatmatching

-As you begin practising beatmatching you may find it more difficult than you anticipated.
+As you begin practicing beatmatching you may find it more difficult than you anticipated.
 These extra tips may help ease you in and make that initial learning curve a bit smoother.